Share

 Overview and History

 Naturally-evolved slime molds are single-celled eukaryotic organisms belonging to several polyphyletic taxa, similar in many ways but distinct from fungi.
-Members of the class Myxogastria are known for their ability to form macroscopic structures known as plasmodia, which resemble sprawling networks of branching vein-like tubes, which can crawl across surfaces in search of food.
+Members of the class Myxogastria are known for their ability to form macroscopic structures called plasmodia, which resemble sprawling networks of branching vein-like tubes, which can crawl across surfaces in search of food.
 These consist of millions of cells whose membranes have fused together, evenly distributing cytoplasm and nuclei in a configuration known as a syncytium.
 A plasmodial slime mold can move as fast as several millimeters per second, and may grow to cover several square meters in area and mass up to several tens of kilograms.

-The behavior and movements of plasmodial slime molds have been a source of fascination for biologists from the time of Old Earth through the Modern Era.
+The behavior and movements of plasmodial slime molds have been a source of fascination for biologists from the time of Old Earth into the Modern Era.
 Many have remarked on the seemingly intentional nature of their movements, yet they lack anything resembling a brain or nervous system, instead relying on simple algorithms to find paths of least resistance and navigate around obstacles.
 They can efficiently solve mazes by exploring many paths at once, quickly form topological networks linking multiple nodes with maximal efficiency, and if they are broken apart the individual pieces can find their way back to one another to re-group.
 They even possess a limited form of memory, noting locations where they have previously detected food by encoding detection events as localized changes in the thickness of their tubules, retracing their "steps" or avoiding doing so by laying down chemical trails that they may later choose to follow or avoid, and acting in anticipation of future changes if subjected to repeating patterns of stimuli.
-Slime molds have long been regarded as a textbook example of emergent behavior; many aspects of their biology served as models during the early development of swarm nanobots.
+Slime molds have long been regarded as a classic example of emergent behavior; many aspects of their biology served as models during the early development of swarm nanobots.

 Perhaps unsurprisingly given this history, slime molds were among the earliest targets for provolution by Old Earth geneticists and bioengineers, although they naturally proved a far greater challenge than mammals or other vertebrates.
 Many attempts were made during the first few centuries AT to breed slime molds with enhanced problem-solving abilities, mainly by using CRISPR-Cas gene editing to tweak various genes related to chemotaxis and electrochemical signaling.
 While these were moderately successful, they fell short of achieving anything close to even the most basic vertebrate-level intelligence.
-In parallel with these efforts, several research groups attempted to build biological computers using slime molds as a substrate, and enjoyed far greater success, with numerous models of slime-mold-based bio-computer entering the consumer market during the SolSys Golden Age.
+In parallel with these efforts, several research groups attempted to build biological computers using slime molds as a substrate, and enjoyed far greater success in this endeavor, with numerous models of slime-mold-based bio-computer entering the consumer market during the SolSys Golden Age.

 It is unknown what exactly happened in the roughly three and a half millennia following this breakthrough, but during the middle Integration Era (c.
 4200 AT) multiple populations of fully-sophont slime mold provolves began appearing throughout the burgeoning Sephirotic Empires.
 This nascent clade was given the name "Proteus," in reference to a shape-changing deity from Old Earth Ancient Greek mythology.